Guerrieri Academic Commons arial view from front entrance.

 Archival Assistants work in the Edward H. Nabb Center for Delmarva History and Culture, located on the 4th floor of the GAC, assisting staff with archival tasks.
 Archival projects, supervised by the Local History Archivist and University Archivist/Special Collections Librarian, include arranging, describing and making accessible the numerous materials in the Delmarva History collection, University Archives, and Special Collections.
 They will have hands-on engagement with historical records and may be tasked with digitization efforts, research projects and/or other basic archival activities.
 Students may also work with the Nabb Center's digital history project, Enduring Connections: Exploring Delmarva's Black History, and include projects such as transcription, data entry, and research.
 In addition, students may help conduct further research for courses, publications, exhibitions, and public programs.

 Artifact Collections Management Assistants work in the Edward H. Nabb Research Center for Delmarva History and Culture, located on the 4th floor of the GAC.
-They are supervised by the Curator of Exhibits and Engagement and complete tasks related to artifact collection management.
+They are supervised by the Curator of Exhibits and Engagement.
 Tasks use a collection management program and artifact numbering system, and projects include cleaning up collection data, processing new artifacts, reshelving artifacts, rehousing/re-boxing artifacts, and helping to keep artifact storage organized.
 The best candidates will have a strong attention to detail and be comfortable completing sometimes repetitive computer tasks.
 They will receive artifact handling training and an introduction to the collection management software.
 This position consists of mostly independent work and requires a minimum commitment of 12 hours a week, maximum 20 hours a week.

 Open Positions